 HTML is the language of the web.
-It is the building block that is written both to give meaning to the content that is inside, but also gives pages structure.
+It is the building block that is written both to give meaning to the content that is inside, but to also give pages structure.

-HTML handles everything from placing images, to the text you see here, to styling decisions like the size and color of fonts.
+HTML handles everything from placing images, to the text you see here, to where to load styles and scripts from.

 Selecting a Text Editor